learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Deploying_Personal_Website.md

 **Step 1: Develop your website**

-Build your dynamic website using a backend framework (ex.
-Flask, Node.js) and a frontend framework (ex.
-React) and thoroughly test your website locally using a development server.
+Build your dynamic website using a backend framework (e.g. Flask, Node.js) and a frontend framework (e.g. React) and thoroughly test your website locally using a development server.

 **Step 2: Create a GitHub repository**